NGSolve/ngsolve-addon-template/README.md

 | `pip install --pre ngsolve`              | ❌ [^3]                                   | ❌ [^3]                              | ✅ [^2]                              | ✅                                    |
 | NGSolve CMake                            | ❌ [^3]                                   | ❌ [^3]                              | ✅ [^2]                              | ✅                                    |

-- ✅ this combination is expected to work (check footnotes for prerequisites and side effects)
-- ⚠️ might work but is not recommended
 [^1]: Only avaialble if the app developer provides wheel packages on pypi (for ngsolve-addon-template, no wheels are provided currently)
 [^2]: Make sure that all build-dependencies are installed (`requires` field in the `[build-system]` section of [pyproject.toml](https://github.com/NGSolve/ngsolve-addon-template/blob/advanced/pyproject.toml)).
 Example: `pip install "scikit-build-core>=0.9.0" pybind11_stubgen cmake toml ngsolve>=6.2.2404`
 [^3]: Installation could proceed without errrors but your prerelease/self-compiled ngsolve version will be overwritten by the version used to compile the plugin.
 Use `--no-build-isolation` if you want to keep your dev ngsolve version.